 Amboseli, Chyulu Hills and Tsavo are three separate and distinct game parks in the south-south-east of Kenya.
-They all have fabulous views of Mount Kilimanjaro, and they may be linked in one safari.
-But they have different charactersistics and each is often treated as a stand-alone destination.
+All have fabulous views of Mount Kilimanjaro.
+And you can link all of them in one safari.
+But each is different and so you can treat one as a stand-alone destination as well.

 The Amboseli National Park in southern Kenya lies in the shadow of the towering, snow-capped Mount Kilimanjaro.
-Amboseli is one of the most popular game parks in Kenya and is easy to reach from Nairobi (one hour’s flight).
-The views of Africa’s highest freestanding mountain are incomparable from here.
+Amboseli is one of the most popular game parks in Kenya.
+As it is easy to reach from Nairobi with a one hour flight.
+The views of Africa’s highest freestanding mountain (at 5985m or 19,340ft) are incomparable from here.

 Safaris in Tsavo West & East

 Travel further and you reach the Tsavo West and Tsavo East National Parks.
-Tsavo is so vast that it is separated into two separate parks, bisected by both the Nairobi road and the famous railway linking Nairobi with Mombasa.
+Tsavo is so vast that it is separated into two separate parks.
+These, are bisected by both the Nairobi highway to the coast.
+And the famous railway linking Nairobi with Mombasa.